 A Musing That Bears Consideration…

-From what I understand, physicists (and please research this for yourself; I do not purport to be a scientist), along with philosophers, allow for scenarios where cause and effect do not dictate phenomena.
-Time (which is needed for causality to exist, as cause A needs time to enact interaction B and time is once again needed to express result C) is a construct created by the expansion of this universe, and is also affected by gravity and speed.
-And if you think this is a pie-in-the-sky idea that bears no relevance to your daily life, look no further than your GPS app.
-A GPS satellite must account for gravity-borne time slippage, or it would end up sending us erroneous data.
+A few universes over, Hamlet would be authored by an immortal monkey, banging randomly at a newsroom typewriter.
+Fictional heroes would live actual lives in adjacent dimensions.
+From what I understand, physicists and philosophers (and please research this for yourself—I’m not a scholar) allow for scenarios where cause and effect do not dictate the expression of phenomena.
+Time (which is needed for causality to exist, as condition A requires time to produce interaction B, and is once again needed to express result C from interaction B) is a construct borne from the expansion of the universe, and is affected by factors like gravity and speed.
+If you consider this a pie-in-the-sky idea with little to no bearing on your daily life, look no further than your GPS app.
+A GPS satellite must account for gravity-borne time slippage, or it will end up sending us faulty data.

 And oh yeah—he rides velociraptors.